Abhigupta13/set-up-node-mvc/README.md

 - **index.js / index.ts** - The entry point for your app.
 - **.env** - For environment variables.
 - **.gitignore** - To ignore unnecessary files in version control.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

----

-This README now includes instructions for using `npx`, installation options, and details on how to run the project.
-Let me know if you'd like any further modifications!